JSwaim22/309FinalProject/README.md

 A cool feature is watching the computers play each other.

-There are no none bugs in the software.
+There are no known bugs in the software.